MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/shell/running-commands.md

 - **Shell environment-specifc commands** are commands defined in external files that can only be used within the runtime environment of the shell.
 These include scripts and functions, or they can be specially compiled modules that add commands to the shell runtime.
 In PowerShell, these commands are known as _cmdlets_ (pronounced "command-lets").

-## Running OS-native commands
+## Running native commands

-Any OS-native command can be run from the PowerShell command line.
-In most cases you run the command exactly has you would in `bash` or `cmd.exe`.
+Any native command can be run from the PowerShell command line.
+Usually you run the command exactly has you would in `bash` or `cmd.exe`.
 The following example shows running the `grep` command in `bash` on Ubuntu Linux.

 ```bash
 sdwheeler@circumflex:~$ grep sdwheeler /etc/passwd